Psychological Science MSc

-APPLICATION DEADLINE: 31st May Applications may still be successful after this deadline if spaces are available on the programme.
+APPLICATION DEADLINE: 31st May.
+Applications are considered on a rolling basis, so early application will increase the chance of acceptance.
+Applications may still be successful after this deadline if spaces are available on the programme.

 Describe advanced research methods and a variety of psychological theories and paradigms, and identify the applicability of psychological methods and theories to personal and social issues.

 Demonstrate reflective and critical thinking regarding psychological research and its applications and recognise the significance of psychological theories and psychological research methods for personal and social issues in everyday life.